Bulging disc causes — aging

 One of the leading bulging disc causes is something that none of us can avoid: the natural aging process.
-As we grow older, the anatomical elements that support the spine naturally begin to deteriorate as a result of years of wear and tear.
+As we grow older, the parts that support the spine naturally begin to deteriorate as a result of years of wear and tear.
 This process is entirely normal and explains the loss of flexibility and some of the aches and pains that most of us accept as part of getting older.
-However, for some individuals, this deterioration can lead to potentially debilitating symptoms as a result of bulging or herniated discs, among other degenerative spine conditions.
+However, for some people, this breakdown can lead to potentially debilitating symptoms as a result of bulging or herniated discs, among other degenerative spine conditions.

-In the neck and back, adjacent vertebral bodies are cushioned by intervertebral discs that act like shock pads for the spinal column.
+In the neck and back, adjacent vertebral bodies are cushioned by spinal discs that function as shock absorbers for the spinal column.
 These discs have two primary components:

 - A gel-like inner disc material